-- 1. The following items are prohibited to have in the residence halls.
-Among these items are: space heaters, halogen lamps, sun lamps, immersion heaters, hot pots, hot plates, toaster ovens, "George Forman" grill, electric potpourri burners, and any other heating or cooking appliances. - 2.
-A maximum of one microwave is permitted only in each suite area in Browne, Thorp, Weber, and Willard Halls.
-Microwaves are not permitted in individual rooms in these buildings.
-Due to the structure of the building, a maximum of one microwave is permitted in each room in Sweet Hall. - a.
-Microwaves are not permitted in the bathroom of any building. - b.
-Microwaves must be 0.7 cu. ft. or smaller and cannot exceed 700 watts. - c.
-Microwaves can be banned if used inappropriately or if usage results in false fire alarms. - d.
-Repeat offenses in a suite or the building may result in the banishment of microwaves for up to one semester. - e.
-If more than the maximum number of microwaves is found in an area it can be confiscated and will not be returned until semester break. - 3.
-All Christmas lights and any form of temporary lighting are not allowed in the Residence Halls. - 4.
-Radios, stereos, and television sets without outside antennae may be used. - 5.
-Appliances such as compact 4.6 cubic foot refrigerators (UL Listed) may be used, but should be checked by the Professional Hall staff member first. - 6.
-Other "safe" appliances which may be used with caution are blow dryers, curling irons, electric hair rollers, electric blankets, blenders, coffee pots, and electric razors.
+- A. The following items are prohibited to have in the residence halls.
+Among these items are: space heaters, halogen lamps, sun lamps, lava lamps, immersion heaters, hot pots, hot plates, toaster ovens, "George Forman" grill, electric potpourri burners, and any other heating or cooking appliances. - B. A maximum of one microwave is permitted in each suite area in Browne, Thorp, and Weber.
+The suite areas of Penfield and Willard Halls are supplied with one microwave.
+Microwaves are not permitted in individual rooms in these buildings, due to the structure of the building.

+A maximum of one microwave is permitted in each room in Sweet Hall.

+- 1. Microwaves are not permitted in the bathroom of any building. - 2.
+Microwaves must be 0.7 cu. ft. or smaller and cannot exceed 700 watts.

+- 3. Microwaves can be banned if used inappropriately or if usage results in false fire alarms. - 4.
+Repeat offenses in a suite or the building may result in the banishment of microwaves for up to one semester. - 5.
+If more than the maximum number of microwaves is found in an area it can be confiscated and will not be returned until semester break. - C. All Christmas, icicle, rope, and lantern lights along with any other form of temporary lighting are not allowed in the Residence Halls.
+Please use UL listed approved lamps with less than a 100-watt light bulb. - D. Radios, stereos, and television sets without outside antennae may be used. - E. Appliances such as compact 4.6 cubic foot refrigerators (UL Listed) may be used. - F. Other "safe" appliances which may be used with caution are blow dryers, curling irons, electric hair rollers, electric blankets, blenders, coffee pots, and electric razors.
 All of these items must have an automatic shut off in order to be used in the residence halls.
-As a safety precaution, it is recommended that all "safe" appliances are plugged directly into a surge protector and power strips.

-- 7. Extension cords of any kind are not allowed in the halls.
-As an alternative students can continue to use (UL Listed) surge protectors and power strips in their rooms. - 8.
-Surge protectors and power strips need to be directly plugged into the outlet.
-Plugging in multiple surge protectors and power strips into each other (daisy chaining) is prohibitive. - 9.
-Inquiries on the usage of items not mentioned here should be directed to your Professional Hall staff.
+As a safety precaution, it is recommended that all "safe" appliances are plugged directly into a surge protector and power strips. - G. Extension cords of any kind are not allowed in the halls.
+As an alternative, students can continue to use (UL Listed) power strip surge protectors in their rooms. - H. Power strip surge protectors need to be directly plugged into the outlet.
+Plugging in multiple power strip surge protectors into each other (daisy chaining) is prohibitive. - I. Due to safety concerns of fire and rider safety, hover boards or other electronically operated skateboard type devices shall not be allowed to be either charged, operated or stored in the Rhode Island College residence halls. - J. Inquiries on the usage of items not mentioned here should be directed to your Professional Hall staff.